isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 the servers should not attempt to synchronize their lease databases nor start serving DHCP clients.

-The HA hooks library provides configuration parameters and a command to control when the HA state machine should be paused and resumed.
+The HA hook library provides configuration parameters and a command to control when the HA state machine should be paused and resumed.
 The following configuration causes the HA state machine to pause in the ``waiting`` state after server startup.